-How to use technology for an effective remote teamFebruary 18, 2019
+How to use technology for an effective remote team17 October 2021

 Hold regular meetings

 Even if your employees are scattered across a number of time zones, holding regular meetings is vital.
-The remote support software market is flooded with apps that make audio and video conference calls fast and easy.
+The remote support software market is flooded with VOIP apps that make audio and video conference calls fast and easy.
 Thanks to the capabilities of business phone systems, working and collaborating remotely is becoming the norm, and it’s ensuring businesses get their communications right.

 Ensure employees use a time tracking tool